MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/powershell-direct.md

 # Virtual Machine automation and management using PowerShell

-You can use PowerShell Direct to run arbitrary PowerShell in a Windows 10 or Windows Server Technical Preview virtual machine from your Hyper-V host regardless of network configuration or remote management settings.
+You can use PowerShell Direct to run arbitrary PowerShell in a Windows 10 or Windows Server 2016 virtual machine from your Hyper-V host regardless of network configuration or remote management settings.

 **Ways to run PowerShell Direct:**
 * As an interactive session -- [click here](#create-and-exit-an-interactive-powershell-session) to create and exit an interactive PowerShell session using Enter-PSSession.